SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/03-Solving_Equations_of_Motion.md

 - Compute long range electrostatic interactions less often than the short range interactions.
 - Employ an intermediate timestep for the short-range non-bonded interactions, performing only bonded interactions at each timestep.
 - Hydrogen mass repartitioning allows increasing time step to 4 fs.
+A hydrogen mass partitioning triples the mass of all hydrogens and reduces the mass of the heavy atoms bound to these hydrogens, preserving the total mass.

 ### Poll 3 Simulation time step.